MohdSahbaz/Library-Management-System-New/README.md

    ```sh
    npm run dev
    ```
-**Note**
+**Note:**
  Make sure to use the .env.example file as a reference to set up your .env file properly.
 This ensures all required environment variables are correctly configured before running the project.

 ## Usage
 - Register/Login as a user.